mattfeng/hsf/2016/isengard_fixed/README.md

 $ ../../../../pin -t inscount0.so -- ~/hsf/2016/isengard_fixed/isengard < input
 ```

 The reason Pin's instruction count tool is helpful is that it can be used to launch a **side-channel attack**.
-Most string comparison checks are character by character.
+Most string comparison checks are executed character by character.
 If there is a mismatch in one of the characters, then the comparison ends there and the program continues (or exits).
 However, because of this premature breaking, there will be fewer instructions executed when the strings do not match.
 By counting the number of instructions executed, and checking when that number increases, we can determine what the correct input is.

 Here is some code to do that:
 ```python